ros-realtime/reference-system/README.md

 ## Concept Overview

-Rather than trying to write code to cover all potential variations of executors, APIs, and future features we cannot even imagine today, we have chosen instead to define what we call a “reference system” based on part of a real-world system, [Autoware.Auto](https://www.autoware.org/autoware-auto).
+Rather than trying to write code to cover all potential variations of executors, APIs, and future features we cannot even imagine today we have chosen instead to define what we call a “reference system” based on part of a real-world system, [Autoware.Auto](https://www.autoware.org/autoware-auto).

-The above node graph can be boiled down to only a handful of node "types" that are repicated to make this complex system:
+The above node graph can be boiled down to only a handful of node "types" that are replicated to make this complex system:

 **Node Types:**